mergermarket/cdflow2-build-docker-ecr/README.md

 Change the context of the build.
 A build’s context is the set of files located in the specified path.
 Defaults to `.`.

+#### buildx

+Use buildx for image creation with multi architecture support instead of the classic build command.
+Boolean parameter.
+Defaults to `false`.

+#### platform

+Comma-separated list of platforms for the build, when buildx is enabled.
+E.g.: `linux/arm64,linux/386,linux/s390x`.
+If buildx not enabled, parameter ignored.
+Defaults to empty list.

 ## Config container support

 Config containers that supports this build plugin are: